 William J. Beggs Jr. was born on April 27, 1892 in Dunbar, Fayette County, PA, the son of William J. and Mary Belle (Minerd) Beggs Sr.

-William was tall and slender, with grey eyes and black hair.
+As an adult, William was tall and slender, with grey eyes and black hair.
 In June 1917, during World War I, he registered for the military draft.
 At the time, he was employed as a coal mine laborer for the Playford Coal Company in Revere, near Uniontown, commuting from his home at 6 Farragut Street in Uniontown.

 William later served in World War I, as did his brother David.
 After the war, William returned home and was a member of the Veterans of Foreign Wars (VFW) Post 47.